 Depression may feel like one of the loneliest conditions on the planet, but it’s also one of the most prevalent, affecting more than 16 million people in the United States alone.
 Of those 16 million, 30% are considered “treatment resistant.”
-If you struggle with treatment-resistant depression, there’s new hope in the form of ketamine infusions, available at Klarity Ketamine Clinic.
-Under the direction of anesthesiologists Henry Liang DO, and Christian Munk DO, ketamine is giving patients in Las Vegas a new lease on life.
+If you struggle with treatment-resistant depression, there’s new hope in the form of ketamine infusions, available at Klarity Clinic.
+Under the direction of anesthesiologists Henry Liang DO, and Christian Munk DO, ketamine is giving patients in Las Vegas, Denver, and Fairfield a new lease on life.
 To learn more about ketamine therapy for depression, call to book an appointment.

 Depression is a mental disorder that leaves the sufferer feeling lost, hopeless, and relentlessly sad.
 Depression manifests in several ways, including: